kubedb/docs/docs/operatormanual/recommendation/rotate-tls-recommendation.md

 elastic-x-elasticsearch-x-rotate-tls-6ujvez      Succeeded   false      78m
 ```

 You may not want to do trigger recommended operations manually.
 Rather, trigger them autonomously in a preferred schedule when infrastructure is idle or traffic rate is at the lowest.
 For this purpose, You can create a `MaintenanceWindow` custom resource where you can set your desired schedule/period for triggering these recommended operations automatically.
+See [Maintenance Window](/docs/operatormanual/recommendation/maintenance-window.md) for detailed documentation.
 Here's a sample one:

 ```yaml
 apiVersion: supervisor.appscode.com/v1alpha1